davewsmith/toydeploy/README.md

 ## TODO: Deploy onto an EC2 instance

-Which I'll need to provision by hand, and `ssh-copy-id` my public key onto.
-(Terraform is out of scope at this time.)
+Which I'll need to provision by hand (Terraform being out of scope at the moment), and then `ssh-copy-id` my public key onto the instance.

     $ ansible-playbook -i inventory_ec2 provision/site.yml all